What Are They?

 Digital badges will also likely play an important role in higher education, both for faculty members, who can earn badges through professional development, and for students who may want to create their own portfolios of badges earned in courses, service hours, experiences or special workforce training.

 In whatever ways badges change or evolve in the coming decade, it’s extremely likely that they will gain importance and become a key tool in rewarding learners for their engagement and involvement in a wide range of activities.

 COD faculty and staff are able to earn digital badges from a wide range of organizations.
 Currently, several large colleges and universities give out badges, as well as museums, nonprofits, educational organizations, and a number of employers.
 You can find a list of current Open Badge issuers here.

-Soon, you’ll also be able to earn digital badges from COD.
-Learning Technologies is working on developing a badging system for Academic Affairs that will signify different types of professional development.
-Faculty will be able to use these badges on their LinkedIn pages, put them in a “backpack” or even showcase them on the upcoming faculty pages on the COD website.
+You can also earn digital badges from COD itself.
+Learning Technologies offers badges for completing our Blackboard Basics course as well as the Foundations of Online Teaching and Learning course.
+Faculty can showcase these badges on their LinkedIn pages, put them in a “backpack” or even place them on the upcoming faculty pages on the main COD website.

 If you’re looking for a way to use badging as a motivational tool for your students, that’s possible, too.
 You can create badges within Blackboard that you can award to students for a variety of achievements of assignments in your course.
 You can find the badging tool under Achievements Tool in your Blackboard courses.
 If you need assistance, Learning Technologies will be happy to help and is planning several upcoming training sessions on digital badging.